MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 As a result, the **PSSession** is in a disconnected state.
 You can connect to the disconnected **PSSession** from the current session or from another session on the local computer or a different computer.

+Note that this capability only works with PSSessions using the WSMan transport.

 The **Disconnect-PSSession** cmdlet disconnects only open **PSSessions** that are connected to the current session.
 **Disconnect-PSSession** cannot disconnect broken or closed **PSSession** objects, or interactive **PSSession** objects started by using the Enter-PSSession cmdlet, and it cannot disconnect **PSSession** objects that are connected to other sessions.